modelon-community/Assimulo/trunk/doc/sphinx/source/tutorial.rst

 Implicit Problems (Commonly DAEs)
 =================================

-In the next few sections it will be shown how to use the solver IDA to solve an implicit ordinary differential equation (commonly DAE) on the form,
+In the next sections we show how to use the solver IDA to solve an implicit ordinary differential equation (commonly DAE) on the form,

 .. math::